Snedashkovsky/cybergift/README.md

 ## Formation of Heroes Corpus

 Any PoS network is run by validators.
-We need to attrack best validators who become heroes for us.
-So we decide to focus on two groups.
-First group is genesis ethereum investors as they there practically successful in building the biggest GPU mining infrustructure on the planet.
-Second group is eth2 stakers as they are exactly match the profile we need: patience, technical skills and risk appetite.
+We need to attract the best validators to become heroes for us.
+We decided to focus on two groups.
+The first group is genesis Ethereum investors as they were practically successful in building the biggest GPU mining infrustructure on the planet.
+The second group is Eth2 stakers as they exactly match the profile we need: patience, technical skills and risk appetite.

 <table style="text-align: left">
     <thead style="text-align: center">